A paper plate Christmas tree + puffy paint = Ahhhhmazing Christmasy goodness!

 - Glitter

 Puffy paint is a fun art and sensory recipe that you make.
 After it dries, it’s soft to the touch!
-Ahhhhmazing!!!
-I’ll list my recipe below.
+You’ll want to get this puffy paint put together first then make your lovely tree!

 Make a Puffy Paint Christmas Tree Craft